 - Developmental delay or neurobehavioral problems

-Your doctor may suggest stopping gradually or changing medication.
-Or you may continue with medication and do regular tests to check on the health of your baby.
+Your doctor may suggest stopping some medicines but continuing others, because, for some women, the mental health risks of stopping a medication are greater than the possible (or unknown) risks -- if any -- of continuing it.
+Psychiatrists with expertise in women's health often advise continuing certain psychiatric medicines during pregnancy along with regular tests to check on the health of your baby.
 But whatever you do, don't stop taking medications without first talking with your doctor.

 Was your pregnancy unplanned?
 If so, know that stopping medications suddenly may do more harm than good.

 Mood stabilizers.
-Taking multiple mood-stabilizing drugs has more risks than taking just one.
+Taking multiple mood-stabilizing drugs can carry more risks than taking just one.
 Because of the rare risk for a particular kind of heart defect, lithium is sometimes not recommended during the first three months of pregnancy unless its benefits clearly outweigh the risks.
-Lithium may be a safer choice than some anticonvulsants.
+Lithium may, though, be a safer choice than some anticonvulsants.
 And when lithium is continued after childbirth, it can reduce the rate of relapse from 50% to 10%.